 We always pack our own set of travel laundry bags when we sail on a cruise.
 We drop them at the bottom of the closet and fill them as we go along.
 For longer cruises, we bring one for each family member.
 Laundry bags are a small item that can help keep your stateroom organized.
 They will also help with your packing when you get ready to return home.
 Note that the bags that you typically find inside the cruise cabin closet are paper, and they don’t hold up well.
 So whatever bags you bring from home will be a big improvement.

 Perhaps we are overly accident prone, but we always seem to need some sort of minor first aid care on every trip.
 It’s usually something that a band-aid and some antiseptic can handle.
 But, occasionally we need a little bit more.
-Including a small standard first aid kit in your cruise accessories can assist with a wide range of minor scrapes and injuries.
+Including a small standard, first aid kit in your cruise accessories can assist with a wide range of minor scrapes and injuries.
 Tossing one in your suitcase will help avoid high prices in the ship’s shops, and/or having to wait around for help in the ship medical center.
 So a savings of both time and money.
 A double win!

 Check out this article from Travel + Leisure for more great tips on things you should consider including in a travel health kit.

 A versatile tablet can be your best friend when traveling – both on and off the ship.
 Ideally, everyone can have his or her own device.
-Tablets can be great for downtime in your room, providing entertainment on a long bus ride (with headphones), or during other long waiting periods.

 For young children, consider bringing an umbrella stroller.
 It will be useful when trying to move quickly about the ship and at the airport, etc. But be mindful that for some shore excursions it can be more of a burden – if there are numerous steps, uneven ground, or all sand.
-That said, while a stroller can be a real pain at the beach, for babies/toddlers it can be a great secure way for kids to nap (under umbrella).
+That said, while a stroller can be a real pain at the beach, for babies/toddlers it can be a great secure way for kids to nap (under an umbrella).
 Take something light and compact.
 A truly bulky stroller will take up way too much space in your room, even when folded up.

 During our bottle-washing days, we always brought along this compact drying set.
 It held up really well for several years.
 (And we still have the brush in our home kitchen!).